Common Humanity Peace Channel

 Buy a Poster or a Box of Blank Note Cards; Help Support a Refugee Artist!
 More here

 Common Humanity Director Mel Lehman spoke during one of his visits

 inside the historic Umayyad Mosque in Old Damascus (click above).

-Click here other previous programs including "The Many Faces of Love in Palestinian Poetry," as well as programs on Iran, Vietnam, and Iraqi and Syrian art.
+Click here other previous programs including "A Mennonite-Maronite Dialogue in Lebanon," "The Many Faces of Love in Palestinian Poetry," as well as programs on Iran, Vietnam, and Iraqi and Syrian art.

 Subscribe to our YouTube Peace Channel to

 see future programs by clicking here: